 - (2) A person who procures - (a) a young person to have unlawful sexual intercourse with another person, either in this State or elsewhere; or - (b) another person to have unlawful sexual intercourse with a young person, either in this State or elsewhere - s.
-125D
+125D Part IV - Acts Injurious to the Public in General

-- Charge: Procuring unlawful sexual intercourse with young person. - (3) A person who procures - (a) a young person to commit an indecent act, either in this State or elsewhere; or - (b) another person to do an indecent act with, or directed at, a young person, either in this State or elsewhere -
+Charge: Procuring unlawful sexual intercourse with young person.

+- (3) A person who procures - (a) a young person to commit an indecent act, either in this State or elsewhere; or - (b) another person to do an indecent act with, or directed at, a young person, either in this State or elsewhere -